jakecrandall/ALA2026/README.md

 This project contains supplementary material for the following paper:

-E. Pederson and J. W. Crandall
+E. Pedersen and J. W. Crandall
 REGAETuning out of Rabbit Holes in Mixed-Motive, Contextual Bandit Problems Proceedings of the Adapative Learning Agents Workshop (ALA 2026), Paphos, Cyprus, 2026